Witte Wieven: Origins

-Witte wieven in modern Dutch Low Saxon literally translates to "white women", but originally meant "wise women".
-"Wit" or "witte" meant wise in a way similar to the English "witty".
-Witte wieven is still often translated to "white woman", as the words come from the same roots.
-The association of wise women with the color white was either an accidental translation error, or a symbolic color association for wisdom (sources differ).
+Witte wieven, originating from modern Dutch Low Saxon, literally translates to "white women."
+These women are commonly associated with wisdom, so despite the literal translation, the interpretation of the term "witte" as meaning wise rather than white is common.
+In Standard Dutch, "wit" or "witte" solely denotes the color white.
+While the terms "wit" and "white" do not share the same linguistic root, regional pronunciations in the Netherlands of the corresponding words can sound very similar.
+This phonetic resemblance might have contributed to the association.
+Color symbolism of whiteness with purity possibly play a role as well, although contemporary color symbolism tends to link wisdom to the color blue rather than white.

+Similar folk traditions outside the Netherlands show that the connotation of wisdom associated with "Witte wieven" might indeed have emerged at a later stage.
+For instance, in French folklore, these entities are referred to as Dames blanches, directly translating to "white ladies".
+Another parallel can be drawn with the White Goddess, a concept argued to exist more broadly in Wales, Ireland, most of Western Europe as well as the ancient Middle East.

 Historically, the witte wieven are thought to be wise female herbalists and medicine healers who took care of people's physical and mental ailments.
 It was said they had the talent for prophecy and looking into the future.
 They had a high status in the communities, and so when they died ceremonies were held at their grave sites to honour them.

 According to mythology, their spirits remained on earth, and they became living spirits (or elven beings) that either helped or hindered people who encountered them.
 They tended to reside in the burial sites or other sacred places.
 It was thought that mist on a gravehill was the spirit of the wise woman appearing, and people would bring them offerings and ask for help.

 While many scholars believe Witte Wieven originated as above from honoring graves of wise women, others think the mythology of witte wieven come from part of the Germanic belief in disen, land wights, and/or alven (Dutch for "elf") for several reasons: The practice of bringing offerings and asking for help from their graves is very similar to honoring disen, land wights and alfen in Germanic paganism.
 In addition, in some localities the mythological witte wieven were described directly as "Alfen" or "Alven".

 Jacob Grimm mentioned them in the Deutsche Mythologie (1835) as the Dutch variant of the German Weiße Frauen: "The people of Friesland, Drenthe and the Netherlands have just as much to tell of their witten wijven or juffers in hills and caverns ... though here they get mixed up with elvish personages."